 - Worry too much about a partner’s or ex’s availability and responsiveness

 - Allow their emotions to get in the way of effective communication and conflict resolution

-Unlike dismissive avoidants, fearful-avoidants want closeness with their ex but avoid contact because they are scared that staying in contact puts them in a position where they could be rejected, strung along or used.
+In the initial stages of a break-up, a fearful avoidant ex leaning anxious may seek more contact but quickly pull back, avoid contact and may not respond at all.
+They pull back or completely back away because they’re scared that staying in contact puts them in a position where they could be rejected, strung along or used.
 They are also terrified of an ex not responding.

-- If you reach out once in a while you still get to be close but not too close that you act needy.
+- If you reach out once in a while you still get to be close; but not too close that you act needy.

 - You will avoid making mistakes that will push your ex further away.

-And if you let your ex initiates all the contact and they stop initiating contact, it’s not rejection.
+- And if you let your ex initiates all the contact and they stop initiating contact, it’s not rejection.
 You were not reaching out, they were doing all the reaching out.

 - Most blame themselves for their ex pulling away or distancing (and sometimes hostile) behaviours.

 - Believe that because they are to blame for endangering the relationship, it’s their responsibility to make things right again.

 - They keep contacting their ex hoping their ex will see that they want to make things right.